 If you live near a Soma store, you can recycle bras from any brand in any condition and receive 125 Love Soma Rewards points per bra donated.
 Soma partners with I Support the Girls and The Bra Recyclers to donate bras in good condition to women in need and to recycle fibers and hardware components from bras that are worn out.
 If there is no Soma near you, you can recycle bras through The Bra Recyclers’ mail-in program.

 Zara partners with local nonprofits to collect used clothes, linens, shoes, and accessories for textile recycling or reuse.
 Clothes in good condition will be donated to charity; the rest will be recycled into new textiles, insulation, and car upholstery.
-Donations must be neatly packaged and dropped off at a Zara store in person (or select FedEx Drop-Offs in New York).
+Donations must be neatly packaged and dropped off at a Zara store in person.

 Originally published on February 23, 2022, this article was updated in February 2023.